cheelim1/go-temporal-sre/internal/batch/LEARNINGS.md

    - Authentication and authorization
    - Rate limiting and protection against abuse

-## Temporal Integration Challenges

-### Test Environment Limitations

-1. **Simulating Idempotency**:
-   - The Temporal test environment doesn't perfectly simulate how a real Temporal service behaves with regard to idempotency
-   - When using the same workflow ID, a real Temporal deployment wouldn't re-execute activities, but the test environment does
-   - This leads to false test failures where activities are executed multiple times, causing double deductions

-2. **Activity Registration**:
-   - Tests are failing with "ActivityNotRegisteredError" when attempting to execute activities in subsequent workflow runs
-   - The error "unable to find activityType=DeductFee.
-Supported types: [func1]" indicates a registration issue
-   - Each test environment needs proper activity registration with the exact activity name

-3. **Mocking Requirements**:
-   - To properly test idempotency, we need to mock the activity behavior for second executions
-   - Using `env.OnActivity()` can simulate what would happen in a real Temporal deployment
-   - Mocks should return the same result as the first execution without executing the actual activity code

-### Workflow Idempotency Behavior

-1. **Real vs. Test Environment**:
-   - In a real Temporal server, if you try to start a workflow with the same ID, it will:
-     - Return the results of the existing workflow if it's completed
-     - Join the existing workflow execution if it's still running
-     - The activity code isn't executed again with the same workflow ID
-   - The test environment requires explicit mocking to simulate this behavior

-2. **Balance Discrepancies**:
-   - Test failures show balance discrepancies (expected 90, actual 100) indicating double deductions
-   - This happens because the test is executing activities multiple times instead of reusing results
+## Implemented Temporal Workflow Idempotency

+### Key Implementation Details

+1. **Real Temporal Server Approach**:
+   - We implemented idempotency testing using a real Temporal server (`testsuite.StartDevServer`) instead of the mocked test environment
+   - This approach demonstrates actual Temporal behavior rather than simulating it with mocks
+   - Using a real server validates that Temporal's guarantees work as expected in production scenarios

+2. **Idempotency Mechanism**:
+   - Implemented workflow idempotency using `WorkflowIDReusePolicy.REJECT_DUPLICATE`
+   - This configuration ensures that Temporal rejects attempts to start a workflow with a WorkflowID that already exists
+   - When multiple clients start a workflow with the same ID, they all receive workflow handles with the same RunID
+   - This shared RunID is proof that Temporal's idempotency is working correctly

+3. **Concurrent Workflow Execution**:
+   - Implemented a test with 5 concurrent clients attempting to start workflows with the same WorkflowID
+   - Used a barrier pattern to ensure truly concurrent execution attempts
+   - All clients successfully received workflow handles but with identical RunIDs
+   - The activity was executed exactly once despite multiple clients attempting execution

+4. **Validation Approach**:
+   - Verified idempotency by checking that:
+     - All clients received the same RunID
+     - The singleton account was modified exactly once
+     - The activity execution count was exactly 1
+     - All clients could retrieve the identical workflow result
+   - Used green-colored terminal output to highlight the critical proof of idempotency

+### Important Temporal Idempotency Behaviors

+1. **RunID Significance**:
+   - When multiple clients attempt to start a workflow with the same WorkflowID, Temporal returns handles with the same RunID
+   - The identical RunID across clients confirms they're all accessing the same workflow execution
+   - This is different from the test environment where we had to manually mock this behavior

+2. **Activity Execution Guarantees**:
+   - With proper workflow ID reuse policy, activities within a workflow are guaranteed to execute exactly once
+   - This prevents issues like double charging or duplicate inventory changes
+   - All clients can retrieve the result once the workflow completes

+3. **Error Handling**:
+   - Clients that attempt to start a workflow with an existing ID receive `WorkflowExecutionAlreadyStarted` errors
+   - These errors can be caught and handled appropriately in production code
+   - The client can then use the existing workflow ID to get the result

+4. **Benefits Over HTTP Implementation**:
+   - The Temporal implementation solves the non-idempotent behavior seen in the HTTP implementation
+   - It prevents double fee deductions in high-concurrency scenarios without complex application logic
+   - The idempotency guarantee is provided by Temporal's infrastructure

 ## Temporal Integration Guidelines

-### For Future Implementation
+### Best Practices Based on Implementation

 1. **Workflow Structure**:
-   - Separate activities from workflows
+   - Separate activities from workflows for better testability and reuse
-   - Keep activities pure and idempotent
+   - Keep workflow functions focused on orchestration logic
-   - Use workflow ID for deduplication
+   - Use consistent workflow ID patterns that incorporate business identifiers (e.g., `"FEE-WF-" + orderID`)
+   - Set appropriate workflow timeouts based on expected execution time

 2. **Activity Design**:
-   - Create self-contained, reusable activities
+   - Create self-contained, reusable activities with clear input/output contracts
-   - Use activity options (StartToCloseTimeout, RetryPolicy)
+   - Use activity options (StartToCloseTimeout, RetryPolicy) for reliability
-   - Consider using activity heartbeating for long-running operations
+   - Consider adding small deliberate delays in activities when testing concurrency
+   - Return structured results that include operation status and relevant data

 3. **Idempotency Implementation**:
-   - Use idempotency keys (order ID) to prevent duplicate processing
+   - Use `WorkflowIDReusePolicy.REJECT_DUPLICATE` to ensure idempotent execution
-   - Implement a transaction log or state tracking
-   - Consider implementing compensation logic for rollbacks
+   - Design workflows to be naturally idempotent by using order IDs or transaction IDs as WorkflowIDs
+   - Handle `WorkflowExecutionAlreadyStarted` errors gracefully in client code
+   - For business operations, verify results using the workflow ID even after errors

 4. **Testing Temporal Code**:
-   - Use Temporal's test framework for testing workflows
+   - Use `testsuite.StartDevServer` for testing with a real Temporal server
-   - Mock external dependencies
-   - Test happy path and failure scenarios
+   - Create unique task queues for each test using UUID to avoid conflicts
+   - Implement concurrent client tests to verify idempotency behavior
+   - Use barriers or other synchronization primitives to create realistic concurrency scenarios

 ## Testing Strategy